Shlomicko/TalkBack/README.md

 to prevent bugs issues:<br>
-1.please fix the connection string in order to fit it to your DB location 2.Backgammon library is used as a dll, you might be need to remove and add the refrence in the Client side WPF project
+1.please fix the connection string in order to fit it to your DB location 2.Backgammon library is used as a dll in the Client Side Project, you might be need to remove and add the refrence in the Client side WPF project for relocation